coq/coq/doc/sphinx/language/core/primitive.rst

    Axiom eqb_correct : forall i j, (i == j)%int63 = true -> i = j.

-The complete set of such operators can be obtained looking at the :g:`Int63` module.
+The complete set of such operators can be found in the :g:`PrimInt63` module.
+The specifications and notations are in the :g:`Int63` and :g:`Sint63` modules.

 These primitive declarations are regular axioms.
 As such, they must be trusted and are listed by the :g:`Print Assumptions` command, as in the following example.